 Some jobs are just too tough for soap and elbow grease, and that's when you need abrasive (media) blasting.
 A wheel damaged by road salt and brake dust, a rusty spring on a vintage car.
 Blasting can strip paint without damaging the base material, as long as you know the correct media to use.
 Using the wrong media can result in flash corrosion, which can occur when moisture in the air rapidly oxidizes a newly exposed piece of metal.
 You don't want your shiny new surface to vanish under a fresh coat of corrosion.
 Let Kelso Restoration put our expertise to work on your car restoration project to guarantee it is done right!

 Abrasive blasting uses pressurized air to shoot tiny pieces of material (media) out of a nozzle to strip off the surface.
 It's kind of like pressure washing, only at lower pressures and with projectiles that are a lot more abrasive than water.
 Keep your car intact.
-Soda blasting is a less aggressive medium than sand or glass bead, and it is much easier on sensitive parts like carburetors and aluminum castings.
-While it is easier on softer materials, it is not as effective for removing heavy rust.
+We use abrasive blasting media that is less aggressive than sand or glass bead, and it is much easier on sensitive parts like carburetors and aluminum castings.
+While easier on softer materials, we also have to be mindful of removing heavy rust.
 Calcium carbonate, non-silica sand or crushed glass are traditionally the preferred blasting media for oxidized steel and iron.
-Soda blasting is great for removing scale, grime, chemical stains like fuel, carbon, paint, and unfortunate coatings.
+Alternative media, such as limestone, is great for removing scale, grime, chemical stains like fuel, carbon, paint, and unfortunate coatings.
 We leave your car or truck smooth and ready for painting.
 Safe on glass as well as moving and non-moving parts.

-Once we are finished with our blasting process, we use air pressure to blow off the dust created by the paint and baking soda, paying special attention to cracks and crevices such as trunk wheel wells and insides of doors.
+Once we are finished with our blasting process, we use air pressure to blow off the dust created by the paint and blasting media, paying special attention to cracks and crevices such as trunk wheel wells and insides of doors.
 Any and all dust should be removed prior to applying any coatings.
 We take care of that for you.

 The amount of time to remove paint from a vehicle varies due to different types of paint, number of layers, type of primer and amount of body filler.
 The quality, type and thickness of the sheet metal also effects the time.

-Soda blasting can also be used to strip paint from old bike frames and metal lawn furniture, even removing calcium deposits.
-You can check out our FAQ for more information about What is Soda Blasting and Why Should I Do It?
+Abrasive blasting can be used to strip paint from old bike frames and metal lawn furniture, even removing calcium deposits.
+You can check out our FAQ for more information about What is abrasive blasting? or What is Soda Blasting and Why Should I Do It?

-With offices in Milton and Ottawa, we are happy to service not only the Greater Toronto area as well as eastern Ontario, but also the entire of Ontario and beyond.
+With offices in Milton and Ottawa, we are happy to service not only the Greater Toronto area and eastern Ontario, but also the entire of Ontario and beyond.
 Give us a call today.

 We also provide restoration services for (or see Industries We Serve):